sudarshansudarshan/cal/backend/activity_engine/README.md

 ## Folder Structure

 ```
-activity_engine
-|- src
+backened
+    └── activity_engine/
+        ├── src/
-   |- config (configured to log various levels of information )
+        │   ├── config/              # Configured to log various levels of information
-|  |- controller (contains different controllers for each API call functionality)
+        │   ├── controller/          # Contains different controllers for each API call functionality
-|  |- middleware (contains Google authentication middleware responsible for verifying users)
+        │   ├── middleware/          # Contains Google authentication middleware responsible for verifying users
-|  |- routes (contains various route files for backend API endpoints)
+        │   ├── routes/              # Contains various route files for backend API endpoints
-|  |- repositories (stores all repository files for database interactions)
+        │   ├── repositories/        # Stores all repository files for database interactions
-|  |- services (includes business logic services for each functionality,like course Progress)
+        │   ├── services/            # Includes business logic services for each functionality (like course progress)
-|  |- types (defines TypeScript types for various elements)
+        │   ├── types/               # Defines TypeScript types for various elements
-|  |- constant.ts (stores the URL of the LM engine)
+        │   ├── constant.ts          # Stores the URL of the LM engine
-|  |- server.ts (configures and initializes the Express server)
+        │   └── server.ts            # Configures and initializes the Express server
-|- prisma
-|  |- migrations (contains all migrations)
+        └── prisma/
+            ├── migrations/          # Contains all migrations
-|  |- schema.prisma (contains the Prisma schema or database schema for data storage)
+            └── schema.prisma        # Contains the Prisma schema for data storage

 ```